sytsevg/FlowCL/README.md

-For the forfilment of masters Computational Science of University van Amsterdam 2013 the author created a High-level OpenCL Framework using the dataflow model for ease of application development, and using the dataflow model of execution.
+For the forfilment of masters Computational Science of University van Amsterdam 2013 the author created a High-level OpenCL Framework using the dataflow model for ease of application development, and introducing a novel API to create and prototype high performance applications using the dataflow model.

 This framework aims to create an easy prototyping solution to OpenCL, automatically handling ALL devices of MULTIPLE platforms automatically by abstracting devices.